I'm carrying on my mother's research into our family history. I've self-published some family memoirs & learned a lot about different eras.

 Discounts You Should Check Out

-Take a Break from Ancestry - Then Get Special Offers
+Take a Break From Ancestry, Then Get Special Offers to Resubscribe

 Janet C. reported that another way to get a discounted price is to opt out of the convenience of auto-renewal.
 Those that are not on auto-renewal are the ones that receive all the discount email promotions.
 The lowest that I've seen is the $49 for 6 months of US Discovery or the $111 for 6 months of World Explorer membership.